bear-metal/tunemygc/README.md

 Lourenss-MacBook-Air-2:discourse lourens$ bundle exec tunemygc -r lourens@bearmetal.eu Application registered.
 Use RUBY_GC_TOKEN=08de9e8822c847244b31290cedfc1d51 in your environment.
 ```

+We require a valid email address as a canonical reference for tuner tokens for your applications.

 The CLI interface supports retrieving configuration options for your application as well.